 I heard a rumor that you got Tom Hanagan, the former President of Four Wheel Campers, interested in soaring.
 Is that right?

 I hope so.
 I became very friendly with Tom as a result of my purchase of my Hawk camper, and we exchanged lots of stories about our respective adventures; his scuba diving and my soaring.
 He seemed very interested in my gliding activities, so as a thank you for all the attention he gave me during the process of buying my camper, I gave him a gift certificate to take an introductory glider ride with an instructor at a nearby glider airport.
-He told me he enjoyed it a lot and is even contemplating taking soaring lessons.
+He told me he enjoyed it a lot.

 I love to help other people who want to try the experience of gliding.
 It’s a phenomenal experience!